marketredesign/mrd-auth0-laravel/README.md

 `dataset_id` or `datasetId`.
 It can be part of the route itself or part of the request data (query param, request body, etc.)

+### Requesting machine-to-machine tokens from Auth0
+Use `Auth0` facade.
+Can be used to retrieve a machine-to-machine token, only when running in console (e.g. from async job).
+The tokens are automatically cached for half their expiration time.
+When testing a function that retrieves a m2m token, execute `Auth0::fake()` to use a mocked Auth0Repository which does not make any API calls to Auth0.
+The fake repository can be influenced using the `Auth0::fake...()` functions.

 ### User repository
 Use `Users` facade.
 Can be used to retrieve a single user, or multiple users, by ID.
 Also includes functionality to retrieve multiple users by email addresses.